Fellowships for Environmental Science and Policy Graduates

 Coastal Management Fellowship

 Students completing master’s, doctoral, or professional degree programs in natural resource management or environmental studies are eligible to apply for this two-year fellowship.
 States submit proposals and applicants select the projects for which they consider themselves qualified.
-Coastal Management Fellowships are due January 27th; the Margaret A. Davidson Graduate Fellowship is due in December.
+Coastal Management Fellowships are due at the end of January; the Margaret A. Davidson Graduate Fellowship is due in the beginning of December.

 Deadline: